recomputation/website/source/cp2013/general_instructions.markdown

     $ VBoxManage modifyvm 451e2506-b2b4-4587-8b60-b24e3ea596a2 --memory 65536 --cpus 16

-to eg. get 64GB RAM and 16 cpus (though I found this incredibly inefficient in practice.)
+to e.g. get 64GB RAM and 16 CPUs (though I found this incredibly inefficient in practice.)
 See [the VBoxManage](http://www.virtualbox.org/manual/ch08.html) manual page for more options.

 Note that what you change will get stored if you do a vagrant package (see below).
 You can also change these settings in the configuration Vagrantfile.